arassec/igor/documentation/docs/developer/README.md

 &lt;/dependency&gt;</code></pre></div>

 Now your application should start and igor's web frontend should be available with the standard features of the respective version.

-Although possible, it is not recommended embedding igor into a larger application with their own database.